Minnesota Wild: Rebuilding and the Kirill Kaprizov era (2018–present)

 On May 21, 2018, Paul Fenton was hired as the third general manager in franchise history.
 During the 2018–19 season, the Wild struggled to keep up in the ultra-competitive Central Division as they had in previous seasons.
 Despite a renaissance year from Parise, many key players like Eric Staal and Jason Zucker regressed offensively from the season prior.
 Many reported that there was dysfunction in the organization, caused by a rift between Fenton, Boudreau and various players, ultimately leading the trading of several core players, such as Mikael Granlund, Charlie Coyle and Nino Niederreiter.
 The Wild finished the season with 83-points, finishing last in the division and missing the playoffs for the first time since 2012.

 In the 2019 off-season, the Wild signed free agent Mats Zuccarello to a five-year contract.
 On July 30, 2019, Fenton was fired as general manager, just 14 months after being hired to that position.
 On August 21, 2019, the Wild hired Bill Guerin as the fourth general manager in franchise history.
 On February 14, 2020, the Wild fired head coach Bruce Boudreau and named Dean Evason as interim head coach.
 Amid the COVID-19 pandemic, the Wild participated in the best-of-five qualifying round of the 2020 Stanley Cup playoffs, but were eliminated in four games at the hands of the Vancouver Canucks.

 Kirill Kaprizov played his first NHL game with the Wild in January 2021, scoring the overtime winner against the Los Angeles Kings during his debut.

-On 21 September 2021, Kirill Kaprizov signed a five-year, $45 million contract with the Wild.
+On September 21, 2021, Kirill Kaprizov signed a five-year, $45 million contract with the Wild.
 As a result of the contract, Kaprizov became the highest-paid sophomore player in NHL history.

 In 2022, the team set franchise season highs in points (113) and wins (53).
 Kirill Kaprizov set franchise records in points (108), goals (47), and assists (61).
+They faced the division rival St. Louis Blues in the first round, but despite having home ice advantage and the services of recently acquired goaltender Marc-Andre Fleury, were eliminated in six games.
+In the following off-season, forward Kevin Fiala was traded to the Los Angeles Kings in exchange for the draft rights to defenseman Brock Faber, while other notable players such as Nick Bjugstad and Nicolas Deslauriers were lost in free agency.